JonasNauerz/JonasNauerz_website/content/publication/Third_Year_Paper/index.md

 there are many households that lose marginally."

 # Summary.
 An optional shortened abstract.
-summary: "Using a life-cycle model of heterogeneous households, family labor supply, and intra-household bargaining, I study the effects of increasing U.S. public spending on childcare to Scandinavian levels on women's labor supply and find that the policy increases long-run labor force participation among married women"
+summary: "Using a life-cycle model of heterogeneous households, family labor supply, and intra-household bargaining, I study the effects of increasing U.S. public spending on childcare to Scandinavian levels on women's labor supply and find that the policy increases long-run labor force participation among married women."

 tags: ["Household Labor Supply", "Childcare", "Family Policy"]
 ---